britram/rains-prototype/draft-trammell-rains-protocol.md

 ### P-Shards {#p-shards}

-\[EDITOR'S NOTE: fix up this section -- rework the representation to make the representation more parsimonious.
-Specifically, a P-Shard should have a content (23) key, that has a [datastructure spec, octetarray] structure.
-PShards cannot be contained within Zones, since that doesn't make sense; they're supplemental only].

 Shards ({{shards}}) can be used as definitive proof of the nonexistence of a name within a zone.
 P-Shards serve the same purpose, but offer only a probabalistic guarantee of the non-existence of the name.
 Specifically, as they